 On March 20, 2017, the Company announced a non-brokered private placement of up to 34,000,000 units at \$0.09 per unit for gross proceeds of up to \$3,060,000.
-Each unit will consist of one common share and one-half of one share purchase warrant.
-Each whole warrant will entitle the holder to purchase an additional common share of the Company at a price of \$0.18 per share for a period of twelve months from closing of the private placement.
-The Company will use the proceeds from the private placement to complete a drilling program on the Deep Fox prospect (formerly called Deepwater Fox), to complete the environmental application process and for general working capital requirements.
-The proceeds will be allocated as (1) \$1,000,000 for the environmental application process and general working capital and (2) up to \$2,060,000 will be used for the Deep Fox drill program and other exploration in the Port Hope Simpson REE District.
+On July 11, 2017, the Company announced it had closed the third and final tranche of the private placement.
+The Company raised aggregate gross proceeds of \$461,985 by issuing 5,133,166 units.
+Each unit consists of one common share and one-half of one share purchase warrant.
+Each whole warrant entitles the holder to purchase an additional common share of the Company at a price of \$0.18 per share expiring July 10, 2018.
+The Company will use the proceeds from the private placement to prepare the Deep Fox property for the proposed 2,000m drilling program, completion of the environmental application and for general working capital.